Blikkt op de Nederland !

 and grand proof for the “ Minimized Ridinger ”,

-so the art-historical contribution here at the Ridinger ceremonial act by the Dresden Technological University on occasion of the 300th birthday, together demonstrating the master’s deep rooting in the Dutch’s emblemism to whose works he generally is more obliged to than supposed till now.
+so the art-historical contribution here at the Ridinger ceremonial act by the Dresden Technological University on occasion of the 300th birthday, demonstrating at the same time the master’s deep rooting in the Dutch’s emblemism to whose works he generally is more obliged to than supposed till now.
 And here not least documented by his inv(enit) removing any doubt about his intellectual copyright.
 For the “harmless“ Ridinger of common art historian’s judgement never existed thank goodness.
 Rather he remained

 “ one of the few German baroque artists